aimms/how-to/C_Deployment/155-Catering-unresponsive-server-unstable-connection.rst

 * The 01 parameters are there to ensure the proper execution flow through the procedure.

 .. todo:: p01_errorHandled should not be needed.
-See https://gitlab.aimms.com/aimms/customer-tickets/issues/970
+See https://gitlab.aimms.com/aimms/customer-tickets/issues/970 Adapt article when issue is fixed.

 Summary
 -------